Service Learning is a semester-long course in which students will work with a team on a project that provides service for a nonprofit organization.

 Griffin Aseltine, Kai Gustafson, and Kelvin Dean

 Point Loma Nazarene University has inconsistent cell service across its campus.
 Information Technology Services has not had the resources necessary to complete testing to determine where the dead spots were for the various service providers.
-This service learning project provided students to take cell service strength readings in dorms, key buildings, and other locations on campus and then provide analysis as to which providers performed best (and worst) in the various locations.
+This service learning project provided students to take cell service strength readings in dormitories, key buildings, and other locations on campus and then provide analysis as to which providers performed best (and worst) in the various locations.
 ITS will use this information to improve service across PLNU.

 Tumor Image Processing with R